TheBluePhoenix10/Smart-India-Hackathon-2019/README.md

 Distraction by the use of mobile:
 EAR is used to implement this technique. if the driver is on his/her phone for a long time then the system sets off a buzzer sound which alerts the driver.

+Reminder for maintenance:
+This system uses a database which consists of driver's login credentials, basic information about vehicle and driver, EmergencyContact, Scheduled maintenance date.
+As per the scheduled date an alert is sent to the driver to remind about the maintenence.
+Once the vehicle maintenence is done, the datbase automatically updates the date for next cycle.
+Difference between two maintenance cycles is 35 days.